apz77/chromecons/readme.md

 Import passwords from Chrome (Chromium) desktop.
-Works in lunix for now.
+Works under lunix for now.

 To build place all build files in ./build directory run: